felipecrs/fixdockergid/README.md

 ## Install

-Just add the following snippet to your `Dockerfile`.
+Just add the following snippet to your `Dockerfile`, it will also install and configure [`fixuid`](https://github.com/boxboat/fixuid) for you.
 This was only tested on `ubuntu` containers.
 See: [example.Dockerfile](./example.Dockerfile).

 ```Dockerfile
 # You must set USER root in case your Dockerfile switched to another user before